Set up a new Connected App

 You can use Connected App to allow your frappe instance to access other web services on your behalf.

-Scopes describe what information can be accessed.
+If you don't know this URL, please go to the "Endpoints" section and manually enter the Authorization URI and Token URI.
 The Authorization URI is where you will be redirected to give your consent.
 The Token URI is the endpoint where the system can exchange an authorization code for an access or refresh token.
 Please check the documentation of the specific integration or third party service to get the right values.

 https://erp.mycompany.com.
 For local development you can use something like

 Now you and your users can click on "Connect to ..." on the top right.
 This will open a new browser tab that shows the third party service's consent screen.
 After this, you will be redirected to your frappe instance.

 In the backend, your server will exchange a code that it obtained during the redirect for a temporary access token and, optionally, a refresh token.
 These can then be used to access the third party service on your behalf.